Neuss – Guesthouse Hegger in Meerbusch

 The city of Neuss is situated opposite the provincial capital of Düsseldorf.

 Neuss (Novaesium) is one of the oldest cities in Germany.
-It’s more than 2000-year history goes back to the time of the Roman Empire.
+It is a more than 2000-year -history going back to the time of the Roman Empire.
 The founding of the city is proven by a deed from the year 1190.
-Today, He is a large town of around 155.000 residents.
+Today, he is a large town of around 155,000 residents.

-He is the largest city in the Rhine district and in terms of population belongs to the district (i.e. not independent), largest city in the Federal Republic of Germany.
+He is the largest city in the Rhine district, and in terms of population belongs to the district (i.e. not independent), the largest city in the Federal Republic of Germany.
 The cities of Düsseldorf, Dormagen, Grevenbroich, Korchenbroich, Kaarst and Meerbusch border the city of Neuss.

 Economy: